 All prospective birth mothers get to create unique adoption plans.
 And if you have a specific future in mind for your child, making an adoption plan can help it come true.

 If you want to make an adoption plan, prepare for the journey by reading about the five most common adoption planning steps.

-Step 1: Contact an Adoption Professional
+Step 1 to Create an Adoption Plan: Contact an Adoption Professional

-You can also rest assured that any personal information that you provide during the adoption will be kept confidential.
+If you have questions about the forms, reach out to your adoption professional; they’re here to help!
+You can also rest assured that any personal information you provide during the adoption will be confidential.

 - Do you want to find a family that lives closer to you, allowing for frequent in-person visits?